szabgab/slides/perl-oop/src/www-mechanize-dumped.md

 At the beginning you can see the `bless` keyword I mentioned earlier.
 At the end you can see "WWW::Mechanize", the name of the module (class).
+These are the visual indications that this is a bless-ed reference.
+The part between the curly braces is just one big HASH.

+Later we'll see that the keys of this hash are the attributes of the instance and as in any hash they can store any type of value: `undef`, scalars, and other, complex data-structures.

+In most other programming languages you cannot really see the underlying data stored in the instance, but in Perl you can see it and even manipulate it.
+Don't do that.